Dams - Building Consents and Safety Requirements

 (c) does not include a stopbank designed to control flood waters

-Section 7 of the Building Act further defines a Large Dam as a dam that retains 3 or more metres depth and hold 20,000 or more cubic metres volume, of water or other fluid.
+Section 7 of the Building Amendment Act 2013 defines a Large Dam as a dam that has a height of 4 or more metres and holds 20,000 or more cubic metres volume, of water or other fluid.

 A series of brochures about the requirements for building and maintaining dams and the relevant application forms are available to download directly from Waikato Regional Council.

-The register enables Councils to record the classification of Large Dams as required under the Dam Safety Scheme and enables Councils to maintain contact with dam owners to provide them with information on matters of importance, such as new regulations and guidance material on dam safety.
+The register enables Councils to record the potential impact classification of classifiable and referable dams as required under the Dam Safety Scheme and enables Councils to maintain contact with dam owners to provide them with information on matters of importance, such as new regulations and guidance material on dam safety.

 Please contact freephone 0508 800 800 or email for further information.